Fish scale: Technical application

 Denticles also provide drag reduction on objects where the main form of drag is caused by turbulent flow at the surface.
 A large portion of the total drag on long objects with relatively flat sides usually comes from turbulence at the wall, so riblets will have an appreciable effect.
 Along with marine applications, the aerospace industry can benefit greatly from these biomimetic designs.
-Other applications include pipes, where they score the insides to a riblet-like roughness and have discovered a 5% drag reduction, and a few percent reduction is claimed with competitive swimwear.
+Other applications include pipes, where scoring the insides to a riblet-like roughness leads to a 5% drag reduction, and competitive swimwear, where a few percent reduction is claimed.

-Parametric modeling has been done on shark denticles with a wide range of design variations such as low and high-profile vortex generators.
+Parametric modeling has been done on shark denticles with a wide range of design variations, such as low and high-profile vortex generators.
 Through this method, the most thorough characterization has been completed for symmetrical two-dimensional riblets with sawtooth, scalloped and blade cross sections.
 These biomimetic models were designed and analyzed to see the effects of applying the denticle-like structures to the wings of various airplanes.
 During the simulation, it was noted that the sample altered how the low and high angles of attack reacted.
 Both the geometry of the denticles and their arrangement have a profound effect on the aerodynamic response of the aerofoils.
 Out of both the low and high-profile samples tested, the low-profile vortex generators outperformed the current smooth wing structures by 323%.
 This increase in performance is due to a separation bubble in the denticle's wake and stream-wise vortices that replenish momentum lost in the boundary layer due to skin friction.